" In some men and women, dihydrotestosterone (DHT) causes hair follicles to shrink gradually."

 Hair loss is usually a gradual process over a period of time.
 A proper treatment at the early stages of hair loss can prevent it from progressing further.
 It is crucial to save the hair follicles as early as possible.
 Don't wait for the hair loss to progress.
 Use Hair Loss Solution for Men and Women daily to reduce hair loss and stimulate hair growth.

 I have specially developed Scalp Stimulator and Hair Growth Serum to stop my own hereditary hair loss condition from progressing further.
 With continuous daily use, my hair density continues to improve with time.
-Be patience and consistent.
+Be consistent and persistent.
 Hair follicle rests for about 100 days after hair fall.
 On average, hair grows about half an inch per month, therefore, it is highly recommended to use Hair Growth Serum in conjunction with Scalp Stimulator for at least 6 months.
 I have been using them everyday for years and my hair keeps growing stronger and fuller, slowly but surely.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with US and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.